prisma/prisma1/docs/04-Reference/05-Functions/05-Resolvers.md

 ### Example

-Here is an example of a subscription function:
+Here is an example of a resolver function:

 ```yaml
 functions: